sebastien-riou/prince-c-ref/README.md

 ## Documentation
 A Doxygen config file is in the "doxygen" folder.
 You can generate doc by invoking "doxygen config" from that directory.
 It will generate a host of information about the code.
-For example the figure below is the call graph of the byte oriented to level function:
+For example the figure below is the call graph of the byte oriented function:
 ![alt tag](prince-c-ref.png)